ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 **This is not good news**.
 Our plot tells us that **racial disparity in gun murder solved has not only been increasing in America since 1980, but it has been doing so in an almost predictable and linear way**.
 Even just looking at recent years, in 2000, the disparity rate was at 8% whereas now it is almost double that around 15%.
 Why might this be?
 Are we just getting more racist as a nation?
 It will be helpful to consider our own national biases but first let's consider a more fundamental explanation.

 The racial composition of the U.S. has changed a lot since 1980.
-For example, the propotion of the population that is Asian/Pacific Islander or Native American has significantly risen over time.
+For example, the proportion of the population that is Asian/Pacific Islander or Native American has significantly risen over time.
 When there are more racial groups, disparity as we measure it is almost expected to rise in the short run due to the low sample size of some racial groups.

-Still, we can only use that excuse for so long and even in very recent years, like 2010 until now, when the racial composition has not changed as much as in previous years, we still see the disparity rising linarly as it did since 1980.
+Still, we can only use that excuse for so long and even in very recent years, like 2010 until now, when the racial composition has not changed as much as in previous years, we still see the disparity rising linearly as it did since 1980.
 This trend is indeed worrying.
 Will it only continue to rise? ***Or can we somehow reverse it?***

 ---